6 Sources

 2

 .
-Sarah Weicksel, executive director of the American Historical Association, described the ruling as critical to restoring the NEH's mission of creating "a climate encouraging freedom of thought, imagination, and inquiry"2
+Sarah Weicksel, executive director of the American Historical Association, described the ruling as important in restoring the NEH's ability to fulfill its congressional mission of "helping to create and sustain 'a climate encouraging freedom of thought, imagination, and inquiry' through the humanities"2

 Navi